 Followed by The Dark Tower (2004).

 Song of Susannah provides examples of the following tropes:

 - Author Avatar: Stephen King appears in the book as himself.
 Roland and Eddie have to talk him into continuing the Dark Tower books, since the stability of the universe depends on it about as much as on the Beams and the Rose.

-- Bad-Guy Bar: The Dixie Pig is full with the Crimson King's soldiers.
+- Bad Guy Bar: The Dixie Pig is full of the Crimson King's soldiers.

 - Body Horror: The Grandfathers in the Dixie Pig, a very high-ranking type of Vampires, are described as incredibly grotesque-looking complete with monstrous teeth.

 - Demonic Possession: Mia isn't simply a split personality, she is a spirit who invaded Susannah's body to give birth to the Crimson King's son.

 - Disney Death: Black Thirteen is hidden in a storage locker in the basement of the World Trade Center in New York City in 1999.
 The text implies that it would be either destroyed or irretrievably buried in the 2001 terrorist attack.

 - Fetus Terrible: Susannah reasonably suspects that this is what Mia's son will turn out to be, considering it's the son of the Crimson King.